Counseling for Child Sexual Abuse in Raleigh, NC—Therapists

 “I am not what happened to me, I am what I choose to become.”

 Child sexual abuse may be something that happens to an individual, but it is not who the individual is.
 Often, survivors are strong and hopeful and gracious people.
 They may also struggle to come to terms with what happened to them.
 Healing from child sexual abuse is often a long process, but no one has to go through the process by themselves.
-Thriveworks Raleigh offers therapy for both children and adults who have survived child sexual abuse.
+Thriveworks Counseling in Raleigh offers therapy for both children and adults who have survived child sexual abuse.
 We have walked with many people on their healing journey.

 Child Sexual Abuse: What Is It?